j-krl/blog/_posts/2025-09-03-nvim-fuzzy-grep.md

 2. Attempt to "de-regexify" the provided pattern
 3. Fuzzy filter the qflist based on the new pattern

 I find this command works best for matching a few short substrings.
-Say in a python project I want to find a `class Event`, but there are many other classes like `class EventAction`, `class EventLog`, etc. If I do `:Zgrep cl.*?Ev`, I'll grep for all these class definitions, then match on the most concise one (`class Event`).
+Say in a python project I want to find a `class Event`, but there are many other classes like `class EventAction`, `class EventLog`, etc. If I do `:Zgrep cl.*Ev`, I'll grep for all these class definitions, then match on the most concise one (`class Event`).
 I use this workflow regularly and it feels very smooth.

 I am sure a lot of improvements could be made here.
 My attempt to remove regex is very simple, just removing greedy wildcards and backslashes (generally all the regex I use for :grep).
 The function also takes exactly one or two arguments, so you'll have to escape any spaces in the pattern (nvim mapping provided for this).
 If you don't find yourself grepping within a directory much you could remove the `path` argument and accept any number with `...`, then join them like I did in `FuzzyFilterQf()`.
 Whatever works best for you.